 The recipe of Averna, which includes herbs, roots, and citrus rinds, is a well-kept trade secret.
 Of a total of 60 ingredients that go into liqueur, only a few are known to the public.
 Among these are Pomegranates, juniper, mint, Sicilian lemons, rosemary, and bitter oranges.

 Each Amaro has a unique set of ingredients and thus varies in taste.
-That makes choosing alternatives a little tricky.
-In the case of Averna, you can try to replace it with rather sweet options like Ramazzotti or Amaro Meletti.
+To substitute Averna, you can try to replace it with rather sweet options like Ramazzotti or Amaro Meletti.

-For more recommendations, take a look at our list of Amaro Averna substitutes.
+For more recommendations, look at our list of Amaro Averna substitutes.
 Depending on the intended use, different Amaro liqueurs work well.

 Another way to drink Averna is neat at room temperature.
 That is also the best way to detect the different flavors in the liqueur.
-If the taste is too strong, adding a splash of club soda is also a way to enjoy the liqueur.
+If the taste is too strong or sweet, adding a splash of club soda is also a way to enjoy the liqueur.

-In modern craft mixology, the liqueur is often used as an ingredient in cocktails to enhance a drink's flavor profile.
-The herbal liqueur pairs extremely well with more complex spirits like Rum, Mezcal, or Whiskey.
+In modern craft mixology, Averna is often used as an ingredient in cocktails to enhance a drink's flavor profile.
+The herbal flavor in the liqueur pairs well with more complex spirits like Rum, Mezcal, or Whiskey.

-One example of such a drink is our Mezcal Sour.
+One example of such a cocktail is our Mezcal Sour recipe.
 Averna Amaro builds a deep flavor profile in combination with the smoky taste of Mezcal.
-A smoky, herbal, sweet, and bitter combination, which is a perfect base for a drink.
+The result is a smoky, herbal, sweet, and bitter combination that is a perfect base for a drink.
 Other ways to use Averna in cocktails are:

 Frequently Asked Questions

 It tastes bittersweet, herbal, and spicy with hints of oranges.
 Overall, it's a rather sweet representative of Amaro liqueurs.